-If you are studying the Diploma of Nursing, the ANMF library have developed a series of resource guides with links to articles, tutorials and guides to assist you, including your units of competency.
+If you are studying the Diploma of Nursing, the ANMF library have developed resource guides with links to articles, tutorials and guides to assist you.

 Here are five resources developed by the librarians to assist you with your studies and transition to practice.

-- CINAHL nursing database tutorial – CINAHL is the key nursing database allowing members to search across a huge number of relevant journals.
-This tutorial will assist you on how to access it.
+- CINAHL and ProQuest Nursing and Allied Health tutorials – CINAHL and ProQuest are key nursing databases allowing members to search across a huge number of relevant journals.
+These tutorials will assist you on how to access it.

-- Self-care and well-being library resource guide – This guide includes books, articles, podcasts and videos that are focused on supporting self-care and wellbeing in the workplace.
-This would be useful for you as you adjust to the demands of your course, clinical placements, etc.
+- Self-care and well-being library resource guide – books, articles, podcasts and videos that are focused on supporting self-care and wellbeing in the workplace.
+This would be useful as you adjust to the demands of your course, clinical placements, etc.

-- Reading about the experiences of other nurses and other clinicians – We have a range of books by nurses & doctors that bring together years of experience and insight in their memoir, biography, and other narratives.
+- Reading about the experiences of other nurses and other clinicians – we have a range of books by nurses and other medical professions that bring together years of experience and insight in their memoir, biography, and other narratives.
 Titles include:

 - The shift: one nurse, twelve hours, four patients’ lives by Theresa Brown

-- Becoming engaged and informed about the workplace – We have some great general resources that support members become more active and engaged in their workplace.
-This includes resources on climate change & public health (#2), activism and the role of unions (including Sally McManus’ fantastic new essay On Fairness).
+- Becoming engaged and informed about the workplace – we have some great general resources that support members become more active and engaged in their workplace.
+This includes resources on climate change and public health, social justice and activism, and the role of unions.